 Difficulty: Moderate

-If you’re looking for the ultimate alpine adventure in Glacier National Park, look no further than Ptarmigan Tunnel Trail!
+If you’re looking for a unique and lesser known adventure in Glacier National Park, you need to check out the Ptarmigan Tunnel Trail!

-Trek as far as Ptarmigan Lake, where the terrain then becomes much steeper and more exposed.
-Then prepare yourself for an amazing transformation once through the tunnel!
+Hike all the way to Ptarmigan Lake, where the terrain will then become much steeper and more exposed.
+Then, prepare yourself for an incredible transformation once through the tunnel!

-On one side of the mountain lies lush greenery with hot sun rays, while on the other side, Elizabeth Lake awaits amidst cooler air and rugged rocks.
+The side of the mountain with Ptarmigan Lake has lots of greenery and warm sunshine.
+The other side with Elizabeth Lake has cooler air and reddish, rugged rocks.
 Just make sure you keep walking past the tunnel to before the bend, otherwise you’ll miss Old Sun Glacier (to the right of the tunnel when you look back).

 Trail: Ptarmigan Tunnel